auth0/auth0-guardian.js/README.md

 - For Push: No data needed, the auth is verified by accepting the push notification on your cell phone; you can omit this step but it is provided as a noop so you can write uniform code.

+### authFlow.getMethod()
+Returns the method associated with current auth flow; it might be sms, otp or push.

 ### Enrollment

 #### enrollment.getAvailableMethods()